-Venture capital’s domination of FinTech could be under threat as private equity heavyweights begin to sink their teeth into the steadily evolving market, according to Lovell Minnick Partners president Steven Pierson, in a research interview with FinTech Global.
+Venture capital’s domination of the FinTech sector could be under threat as private equity heavyweights begin to sink their teeth into the steadily evolving market.

 One of the buyout majors at the head of the pack is Lovell Minnick Partners, which is turning its attention to the rising sub-verticals of payments, cyber security, RegTech and soon InsurTech, according to firm president Steven Pierson.